spxak1/weywot/guides/hibernate.md

 # How to configure Hibernation in Pop
 This guid does **not** include encryption and uses a swap **file**.

+## 0.0 Warning - Speed!
+Writing all your RAM **to disk** and then reading it back **from disk** is not as fast as suspend/resume.
+This becomes even more of an issue **if you have a lot of RAM**, like 32GB or more , and **much, much worse** if you use an HDD or even a SATA SSD.
+Note that for a SATA SSD with 500MBps sequential speed, writing 32GB when you go to hibernatin takes 64 seconds!
+With a 3000MBps NVMe drive, this takes only 11 seconds.
+For an HDD with 140MBps, this will take almost 4 minutes!!!
+And just as much to resume.
+It is clearly faster to reboot, no matter what drive.

 ## 1.0 Sources
 This guide is a shameless copy of this: https://abskmj.github.io/notes/posts/pop-os/enable-hibernate/ All credit goes to that author.